 82. A person uses 17 muscles when he smiles and 43 when he frowns.

-86. If you are locked in a completely enclosed room, then you will die from carbon dioxide poisoning, not from lack of air.
+86. If you are locked in a completely enclosed room, you will die from carbon dioxide poisoning, not from lack of air.

 87. According to statistics, only 1 person in 2 billion crosses the threshold of 116 years.